 The Project proposes the construction of a tieback soldier pile retaining wall on the west side of SR 1 in a rural environment.
 There are three other projects in the early stages of project development whose limits include the Project area.
-These projects include a project to install rumble strips at certain locations between PM 0-58.36 on SR 1, a project to rehabilitate culverts at spot locations between PM 1 and 28.7 on SR 1, and a Capital preventative maintenance pavement restoration project at locations between PM 24.2 and 30.5.
-Cumulative impacts would not be expected from these projects.
+These projects include a project to install rumble strips at certain locations between PMs 0 and 58.36 on SR 1, a project to rehabilitate culverts at spot locations between PMs 1 and 28.7 on SR 1, and a Capital preventative maintenance pavement restoration project at locations between PMs 24.2 and 30.5.
+Cumulative impacts would not be expected from these projects because these projects are not capacity increasing and would not induce growth.
 There would be no impact.